jbaik1/Music-LM/README.md

 Given a large amount of data for classic western music, it might be possible to create some sort of a “pre-trained” model.
 When fine-tuning it for a specific composer, the model may be able to generate music more in the style of that composer.

+A hypothesis is that the music will have to be related to eachother to have better results.
+Classical, Jazz, Rock, etc. share similar western style chord progressions.
+Non-western music ([world music](https://en.wikipedia.org/wiki/World_music)) may be too dissimilar.
+Even within classical western music, atonal music from composers like Schoenberg are quite different from music from Mozart.

 ### Music Style Transfer
 Style transfer has been studied in vision and generative AI.
-An analogous subject is text style transfer.
+An analogous subject within NLP is text style transfer.
 Given that we are able to tokenize music and train ML models as a result, this may enable us to do some version of “music style transfer”.
 For example, playing happy birthday in the style of Bach.